top of page

 The appeal site is located on the corner of Victoria Street and Gatefield Street within Crewe town centre.
 The existing building is a former night club which has been predominantly vacant for a number of years.
 The main elevation of the building faces onto Victoria Street with a traditional double fronted bay windowed Victorian facade.
 The building has been extended to provide a bar/club room fronting Gatefield Street, this extension has an industrial/utilitarian appearance.
 The building is in poor condition with several alterations to the external elevations (entrances and windows) and extensively altered internally, including structural issues due to the floors being rotten.

-The appeal proposal seeks the demolition of the existing building and the erection of a residential block of flats and ground floor office.
+The appeal proposal seeks the demolition of the existing building and the erection of a residential development of flats and ground floor office.
 The design of the flats is a 3-storey, L-shaped form, which turns the corner of Victoria Street and Gatefield Street and provides a transition between the existing two storey terrace and the proposed flats.
 The mass is broken up with varying window sizes, balconies, and a changing roofline.
 The proposal would be constructed largely in brick, with detailing to differentiate levels and to define the roofline.

 The Inspector carefully considered the representations of the Council regarding both the height and fenestration of the proposal in regard to any potential impact on the character of the area.
 In terms of the proposal, based on the evidence before me and my onsite observations, I consider that the scheme is well resolved and positively addresses the junction of Victoria Street and Gatefield Street.
 The increased height at the junction would not be out of keeping with the street scene or the area in general given that there are a number of other taller buildings within the proximity of the appeal site.
 The mass of the building would reduce in height in Gatefield Street ensuring that there is a well-articulated transition between the three-storey elements of the proposal and the two-storey terrace that it would adjoin.
 Furthermore, the proposal would enhance the character and appearance of the area by replacing the industrial/utilitarian extension and infilling the gap in the Gatefield Street frontage, that collectively in my judgement have a detrimental impact on the character of the area.
 In reaching this conclusion I have had regard to the contribution that the Liberal Club and the Technical Institute make to the overall character and context of the area.
 In terms of the fenestration, I am satisfied that the contemporary detailing of the proposal although different to the predominantly Victorian building typology would not harm the character of the area.
 Therefore, whilst I accept the Council’s desire to retain and reuse the original building, the replacement development proposed would not appear incongruous or jarring in this site-specific context.
 Having come to the conclusions above, it follows that the proposal would not materially harm the Victorian railway town character and appearance of the area.
 It would therefore not conflict with Policy SE 7 of the Cheshire East Local Plan Strategy 2010 – 2030 and Policy HER 7 Cheshire East Local Plan Site Allocations and Development Policies Document, that seek, amongst other things, to ensure that development proposals avoid harm to heritage assets